SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 block-populate                            boolean   false       Logs when blocks are populated in a chunk. block-tracking                            boolean   false       Logs when blocks are placed by players and
                                                                 tracked.
-chunk-load                                boolean   false       Log when chunks are loaded. chunk-unload                              boolean   false       Log when chunks are unloaded. entity-collision-checks                   boolean   false       Whether to log entity collision/count checks.
+chunk-gc-queue-unload                     boolean   false       Logs when chunks are queued to be unloaded. chunk-load                                boolean   false       Log when chunks are loaded. chunk-unload                              boolean   false       Log when chunks are unloaded. entity-collision-checks                   boolean   false       Whether to log entity collision/count checks.